Doing your part to help Mother Earth has never been easier!

-Need to “Fall Haul” and get rid of your old computers and electronics the environmentally friendly way?
-Bring them to the Indianapolis Zoo for safe recycling during our Power Recycling Weekend.
+Get rid of your old computers and electronics the environmentally friendly way during our Power Recycling Day.

 Most electronics will be accepted, including cell phones, wires, cables, all batteries, TVs, microwaves, computers and peripherals.
 Basically, anything with a plug!
 Computer hard drive memories will be securely cleared before being destroyed.
 All screens, monitors and TVs will have a $10 fee — any size or type.
 Laptops will be recycled at no charge.